You are missing 20% of your website data with GA4

 Explaining the data gap

 The main reason is that Simple Analytics doesn’t use cookies or trackers, so it doesn’t require consent to collect data.

-We also avoid being blocked by ad-blockers (using our ad-blocker bypass)
+To make your analytics even more complete, we also avoid being blocked by ad-blockers (using our ad-blocker bypass).
 In contrast, Google Analytics relies on cookies and is commonly blocked by popular adblocking software.

 Let’s fix that.